Massachusetts laws

 Each state sets the fees that notaries can charge.
 Notaries may charge any fee (or none) up to the maximum allowed.

-What if I need to have something notarized?, Massachusetts Law Reform Institute, February 2022.
+What if I need to get something notarized?, Mass.
+Legal Help, 2023.

-Discusses what getting a document notarized means, how do I find a notary, what do I need to give to the notary, how much does it cost and what if the notary says it costs more.
+Discusses what getting a document notarized means, how to find a notary, what you need to give to the notary, and how much does it costs.

 What is a notary public?, National Notary Association.